MicrosoftDocs/altspace-vr/altspace-vr/tutorials/multimedia-console.md

 ## Working with JSON directly (advanced/optional)

 The Multimedia Console supports entering JSON directly in to the prompt of the console in AltspaceVR.
 JSON is the internal mechanism with which we enable media player configurations.
 Exposing the ability to set JSON directly is something that allows for more advanced users to build their own workflows that suites their needs and familiarity with JSON.
-The following is a brief description of the JSON structure as well as the schema by which the JSON is validated.
-For more detailed descriptions of the properties below, please see the above sections that talk about configuring the Multimedia Console.
+The following is a brief description of the JSON structure and the schema by which the JSON is validated.
+For more detailed descriptions of the properties below, see the above sections that talk about configuring the Multimedia Console.
 This section is focused primarily on the schema examples and structuring for the JSON data.

 ### Global media settings